rak3xh/DSA-Practice-in-CPP/README.md

 ## Features

 - Daily updated solutions to Leetcode and GFG POTD in `All DSA POTD`.
-- Comprehensive examples and explanations of various DSA concepts.
+- Comprehensive examples and explanations of various DSA concepts in `DSA Resources` folder.
 - Well-structured and commented C++ code for better understanding.
 - Suitable for beginners and advanced learners alike.